Provision of programming and procedural support to the Senate.

 - the number and difficulty of inquiries and requests for information from clients.

-The principal medium for evaluating the services of the Table Office is the biennial survey of senators’ satisfaction with the services provided by the department.
-This year’s survey, conducted early 2011, revealed high levels of satisfaction among senators with the advice, documents and services of the Table Office.
+The principal medium for evaluating the services of the Table Office is the biennial survey of senators' satisfaction with the services provided by the department.
+As reported previously, the 2011 survey revealed high levels of satisfaction among senators with the advice, documents and services of the Table Office.
 Satisfaction with the work of the office has remained high across a number of surveys and the office aims to maintain the quality of its service.

 Much of the work of the Table Office involves direct contact with senators and their staff, as well as other clients.
 This presents an ongoing opportunity to receive feedback about the services provided by the office.
 Informal feedback continues to be positive and supports the survey's evaluation of the office.

-In 2011–12, the Table Office will continue its core work relating to the sittings of the Senate.
+In 2012–13, the Table Office will continue its core work relating to the sittings of the Senate.
+Changes to further reduce the size of the printed version of the Notice Paper will be implemented and the microfilming of the tabled papers will cease, due to budgetary constraints.

-Work on the TOPS project will continue in cooperation with staff from the Department of the House of Representatives, with the aim of progressing to the tender stage in the next 12 months.
+Work on the TOPS project will continue in cooperation with staff from the Department of the House of Representatives.
+In the next year the aim is to have the solution built and staff involved in reviewing work practices to maximise the opportunities afforded by the new system.

-In cooperation with the other parliamentary departments, work will also continue on finalising arrangements for an electronic Parliamentary Papers Series.
+In cooperation with the other parliamentary departments, work will also continue on finalising arrangements for an electronic Parliamentary Papers Series and the electronic series will commence.

 Staff from the departments of the House of Representatives and the Senate will continue to backcapture bills and associated documents and to further refine the bills system.
 This will ensure that the bills system meets the needs of senators and their staff, parliamentary staff and persons outside the Parliament.